Volkswagen Taigun

 The Volkswagen Taigun is a subcompact crossover SUV (B-segment) manufactured by the German automaker Volkswagen since 2021.
 Manufactured in India and destined for the Indian and Mexican markets, the Taigun is based on the Volkswagen T-Cross.

-The "Taigun" nameplate can be traced from 2012 when Volkswagen unveiled an unrelated smaller crossover SUV concept car with the same name.
+The "Taigun" nameplate can be traced to 2012 when Volkswagen unveiled an unrelated smaller crossover SUV concept car with the same name.
 It was based on the Up city car and was planned to be mass-produced in 2016 for Europe, Brazil and India.
 However, the Up-based Taigun project was ultimately cancelled.

 Overview

 The prototype version of the T-Cross-based Taigun was showcased in Auto Expo in February 2020 and is planned on sale by mid-2021.
 The Taigun is based on the long-wheelbase version of the T-Cross, with several differences.
 For example, the Taigun shares a similar front-end with the Chinese-market T-Cross, and the C-pillar is also slightly reworked.
-Volkswagen stated the vehicle is built on the Volkswagen Group MQB A0 IN platform dedicated for the Indian market.
+Volkswagen stated the vehicle is built on the Volkswagen Group MQB A0 IN platform dedicated to the Indian market.
 The platform is also shared with the Škoda Kushaq which debuted in March 2021.

-The car is localized with up to 95% of its parts.

 The production version of the Taigun was revealed on 31 March 2021.
-It is made mainly for the Indian market, under the VW Group's India 2.0 plan.
-The only visible changes made to the car are the downsizing of the wheels for 19 inches to 17 inches.
+Under the VW Group's India 2.0 plan, the Taigun is made mainly for the Indian market up to 95 per cent of parts localization.
+The only visible changes made to the car compared to the 2020 prototype are the downsizing of the wheels for 19 inches to 17 inches.
 It is available with two petrol engine options, including a 1.0-litre three-cylinder TSI engine producing 115 PS and a 1.5-litre four-cylinder TSI unit with 150 PS.
 The 1.0-litre engine is available with 6-speed manual and 6-speed torque converter automatic, while the 1.5-litre TSI unit is available with a 6-speed manual and a 7-speed dual-clutch.
 It went on sale on 23 September 2021.

+The GT Edge Trail special edition was announced in November 2023 in India, featuring some "adventurous" styling changes.

+The car reached 100,000 sales mark (including both domestic and export) by September 2024.

+Markets

-The VW Taigun is being exported from India to Indonesia as the VW T-Cross.
+The Taigun is being exported from India to Indonesia as the T-Cross.
 It went on sale in Indonesia in February 2022 and is distributed by VW's local Indonesian importer/distributor, PT Garuda Mataram Motor.
-Additionally, beginning in 2022, the VW Taigun is being exported from India to Mexico as the VW T-Cross, replacing the previous Brazilian-sourced Mexican market T-Cross.
-The VW Taigun exported from India as the T-Cross uses the MQB-A0-IN platform unlike T-Cross models made in Europe, Brazil, and China which use the MQB-A0 platform.
+Additionally, beginning in 2022, the model is being exported from India to Mexico as the Taigun.